Titans’ NFL-best winning streak now 6, edge Saints 23-21 | Times Leader

 The AFC-leading Titans had some luck extending their streak.

-A slight roughing-the-passer penalty on linebacker Kaden Elliss wiped out Tannehill’s interception in the end zone by safety Marcus Williams, and he later scored on a .
+A slight roughing-the-passer penalty on linebacker Kaden Elliss wiped out Tannehill’s interception in the end zone by safety Marcus Williams, and he later scored on a 1-yard sneak for a 13-6 lead.
 Tannehill also fumbled a snap at the end of the third quarter, and receiver A.J.
 Brown recovered for a 6-yard gain and a first down.

 Dylan Cole stripped Deonte Harris of the ball on the opening kickoff of the third quarter to set up Tannehill’s 2-yard TD pass to MyCole Pruitt.
 That prompted fans to start volleying a beach ball around the lower bowl on the Tennessee sideline.